davewilsonxyz/RevitAPI/RevitAPI.md

 Unifi Labs [Link](https://unifilabs.com/revit-api)

 #### Addin ideas
+What are the solutions to the problems around data on HS2

 Parameter checker.
 Identify missing parameters in the file and add them?
-Might be complicated with the type etc
+Might be complicated with the type etc. Host the parameter file on git and have the check against that.

 MDC tool but in a addin.
 Need to have all of the parameters finalised but could maybe do this as a text file.

+MPDT fully online.